EdgrantHS/Cloudstack12/details/05_website_configuration.md

 > Primary storage holds VM disk volumes.

-Make sure theIP address is the host machine IP address, also make sure the path is `/export/primary`.
+Make sure the IP address is the host machine IP address, also make sure the path is `/export/primary`.
 We've created this directory in the host machine before.
 If it does not exist, refer to the previous steps to create it.

 ![](../images/web/14storage.png)